DOD Security Specialist GS101.01

 - Identify the relationship between personnel security and risk management

-- Recognize the purpose of the National Personnel Security Program
+- Identify Elements of a Personnel Security Program (PSP)

 - Define information security and its purpose